deceze/Kunststube-Router/readme.md

     <a href="/foo/view/42">See foo number 42</a>

 This makes your URL structure rather inflexible though.
 You may eventually decide to shorten those URLs to `/foos/42`, because that looks better.
-It's pretty easy to change the routing the accommodate that:
+It's pretty easy to change the routing to accommodate that:

     $r->add('/foo/\d+:id', array('controller' => 'foos', 'action' => 'view'));